 “You make me …” “You’re such a …” “You always …” “If you really loved me, you would …”

-By leveling accusations (especially the unfounded or exaggerated kind), you effectively push your opponent into the corner.
-By blaming them, you remove the responsibility for trying to understand their position or playing by the Golden Rule from your shoulders.
+By leveling accusations (especially the unfounded or exaggerated or all-inclusive or all-exclusive kind), you effectively push your opponent into the corner.
+By blaming them, you remove the responsibility of trying to understand their position or playing by the Golden Rule from your shoulders.

 When you see the person you’re arguing with as an opponent to be beat, someone you’re in battle with, rather than a partner working toward agreement, coming to a shared understanding, what’s said matters less than who wins—when in truth, nobody wins in such circumstances, at least not in the long-run.